 That is, we might not have planned a specific car accident, but if we continue to drink and drive that could be a natural consequence of our poor choices.

-I have explained how the Law of Attraction, the Law of Karma and other Spiritual Laws work to create our reality in this post: 20 essential tools to help you manifest faster.
+I have explained how the Law of Attraction, the Law of Karma and other Spiritual Laws work to create our reality in this post: 20 Proven Tools Manifest Faster.
 A thorough understanding of Spiritual Laws is vital to attract what we want from life.